JesusCGuerrero/JesusCGuerrero/README.md

 <h3> 💻 About Me </h3>

 - 🤔 &nbsp; Exploring new technologies and developing software solutions and web applications.
-- 🎓 &nbsp; Studying Computer Science and Web Development at Lambda School.
+- 🎓 &nbsp; Studied Computer Science and Web Development at Lambda School.
 - ✍️ &nbsp; Making music on the side.

 <h3>🛠 Tech Stack</h3>